J-Rojas/Sensor-Data-Analysis/README.md

 Dependencies are given in the `requirements.txt` file.
 Feel free to use/include any others you'd like, within reason.
 If you have doubts about whether a library is allowed or not, please ask.

+Note: Python 3.10+ is required for this code base.

 ## Requirements

 1. For the purposes of this take-home, a valid takeoff initiation is defined as one in which the following conditions are true: